zero-net-positive/research/topics/pay-it-forward/one-pager.md

 are not part of that monetary compensation – they can only be used to invest in other Pay It Forward corps.
 The initial investor and entrepreneur will likely continue to reinvest in other entities that complement the mission.
-Individuals might build up a good amount of Pay It Forward capital in one job to be able to start their own Pay It Forward corp focused on something their more passionate about.
+Individuals might build up a good amount of Pay It Forward capital in one job to be able to start their own Pay It Forward corp focused on something they are more passionate about.

 We see the biggest potential for the model in sectors where government control and full privatization have both failed to achieve the best outcomes for society.
 Health care, education, government services and infrastructure all could be better served by market-driven organizations that solely define their success by their impact, not their bottom line.
-We believe the structure is a natural fit for organizations building commons-based peer produced products like open source software and open data.
+We believe the structure is also a natural fit for organizations building commons-based peer produced products like open source software and open data.

 A core feature of Pay It Forward corporations will be their focus.
 The mission must be narrowly defined and measurable.
 Economies of scale will be achieved by networks of Pay It Forward companies coordinating towards similar ends.
+When one experiences success they will start a new entity with its own focused mission instead of just adding another division that can lead to mission creep.
-When one experiences success and mission creep instead of starting a new division it will spawn a new entity, retaining its Pay It Forward shares to continue to fulfill its mission.
+The successful organization will spin off people and capital in to the new entity, but will retain its own Pay It Forward shares to continue to fulfill its mission.
 Through this we see arising networks of aligned organizations that are each small and agile, and each very focused on their particular mission.
 These will live and die in the market, and successful ones will spawn new nodes in the network.

 One benefit of larger companies is the building of a brand, but we believe we could achieve the same thing with the network.
 There are already brands like [4G LTE](http://en.wikipedia.org/wiki/3GPP_Long_Term_Evolution),